tentwentyfour/ge-rss-reader/README.md

 For lack of a better name…

+This plug-in was forked from Aakash Chakravarthy's Super-RSS-Reader after it had not been updated for more than two years.

 * Contributors: Aakash Chakravarthy, David Raison (TenTwentyFour)
 * Author URI: http://www.aakashweb.com/, http:www.1024.lu
 * Plugin URI: https://github.com/tentwentyfour/super-rss-reader-2